Insync goes Multicloud

 Cloud Selective Sync icon on the upper right-hand corner.

 Mark the boxes beside each file or folder you want to sync.

 2. To sync all of the files inside your Drive, click Select all and click Sync.

 Sync local folders with Local Selective Sync

 1. Sync local folders to the cloud with Local Selective Sync.
 Click the icon on the right side of the Insync app window.

-2. To open a synced file from your Base Folder, click
+Open location- opens a synced file or folder from your Base Folder.

 We’ve improved our Progress section and moved it to an overlay accessible via the bottom bar.
 View which files are syncing, and collapse the list by clicking the arrow.